bdekoz/mozilla-data-sitelists/docs/workflow_concepts.md

     - test results and videos stored as compressed data files on google drive, organized by test date and sitelist used.
-    - dense data derivities built (via ETL) on this data set that extract given metrics to either influx db entries of csv files, suitable for import into python/Pandas data frame.
+    - dense data derivities built (via ETL) on this data set that extract given metrics to either influx db entries or csv files, suitable for import into python/Pandas data frame.

 5. Analyze Survey.